allenai/grit_official/README.md

 ```

 ## Configuration
-We use Hydra to specify configuration parameters through [`configs/prjpaths/default.yaml`](configs/prjpaths/default.yaml) file.
-You will need to specify the following:
+We use Hydra to specify configuration parameters.
+You will need to specify in [`configs/prjpaths/default.yaml`](configs/prjpaths/default.yaml):
 - `data_dir`: path to the directory where you want to download GRIT data
 - `output_dir`: path to the directory where you want to save output logs